PacktPublishing/Learn-D3.js-Second-Edition/Part2/Chapter13/Tutorial/README.md

 Preparing the data, which will be stored in `chart.data`, requires several additional steps.

-First group the data by year, and then by country.
+First, group the data by year, and then by country.
 Each data frame compares countries in the same year.
 With this grouping, we can retrieve a country's data within that year to draw the bar.
 Using `d3.rollup()` returns the data as nested maps.
 Add the following line to `prepare()`:

 ```js
     const byYearMap = d3.rollup(rawData, v => v[0].value,